matrix-org/matrix-spec-proposals/proposals/2757-sign-events.md

 #### Storage in SSSS

-The private key can be stored base64-encoded in SSSS under the key `m.message_signing` (`m.cross_signing.message_signin`?
+The private key can be stored base64-encoded in SSSS under the key `m.event_signing` (`m.cross_signing.message_signin`?
 Calling these keys "cross-signing" was prolly not too descriptive...).

-### Signing messages
+### Signing events

-To sign a message you strip the `signatures` and `unsigned` dicts off of the `content` (if present), encode it with canonical json.
+To sign a event you strip the `signatures` and `unsigned` dicts off of the `content` (if present), encode it with canonical json.
 Then you generate a string as `event_type + state_key + canonial_json`.
-If there is no state key, due to the event not beign a state event, a blank string is assumed.
-Then you sign it with the message_signing and device ed25519 key.
+If there is no state key, due to the event not being a state event, a blank string is assumed.
+Then you sign it with the event_signing and device ed25519 key.

-For example, a message of type `m.room.message` with the following content:
+For example, a event of type `m.room.message` with the following content:
 ```json
 {
   "msgtype": "m.text",